waynetran/thalmic_proto/README.md

 ### Ready Screen
 Pressing "Next" takes the user to the Ready screen.
-Have the device securely strapped to the wrist like they're looking at a watch.
+Have the device securely strapped to the wrist like they're looking at a watch and as flat as possible.
 Pressing "Start" will proceed to the first test variant (either Two Way or Four Way every other user).
+This is the reference orientation for the Tilt sensors so it is important for the user to return to this orientation after each selection.

 ![main menu](screenshots/prenavigation.jpg)